 With growing professional experience and leadership responsibility, salaries of €100,000 and above are achievable — particularly in international corporations that actively factor MBA qualifications into their compensation structures.

 An MBA does not automatically produce an immediate pay rise.
-What matters is how the qualification is applied.
-Typical scenarios in which an MBA has a measurable impact on salary:
+Typical scenarios where an MBA has a measurable impact: job changes, internal promotion, switching industries, and larger company size.